 Juice can get pricey.
 Our juice was running low, and instead of buying more, I simply added 2 free ingredients and our juice bottle was suddenly full again!
 One of these is all that yummy but syrupy sweet juice left in the bottom of a can of peaches.
 It's a shame to just throw it away, now you don't have to.
 This was tested and approved by 3 kids so far, so I was happy, and it saved me a trip to the store!

 Start with a large bottle of apple juice, about 1/2 empty.
 Add about 3 cans of leftover peach juice (a funnel works great!), and as much cold water needed to fill your bottle to the top again.
 Replace cap, shake vigorously, enjoy!

 Use it when making yeast breads; including cinnamon rolls and or quick breads.
 It adds another layer of delicious flavor and nutrition.
 You may want to reduce the amount of sugar by a Tbsp. or so to keep from having your breads or rolls too sweet.
-I especially like to use peach syrup (heavy syrup) in cinnamon rolls.
-Yummy.

 I always have a pitcher of orange juice made, so whenever I open any can of fruit I always add the juices left at the bottom to the orange juice so as to not waste a drop!

 During the summer months I save the juice from our canned fruit.
 I do one of 4 things with the juice.